 Second-year business administration student Emily Kim is the president of Associated Students.
 Kim revealed that she gathers feedback on the meal deals by talking with students.
 According to her, the top requests include more variety, larger portion sizes and fresher meals.

-Kim works with the president of Fullerton College, Dr. Cynthia Olivo, and Sodexo, the food company that provides the meals.
+Kim works with the president of Fullerton College, Cynthia Olivo, and Sodexo, the food company that provides the meals.

 “I collaborate closely with Dr. Olivo to identify and address any deficiencies that may arise,” said Kim.
 “Together, we work with the Sodexo area general manager and forward requests based on the student feedback we receive.”